cnuernber/simpledata/README.md

 ## Usage

 Precompile tech.ml.dataset.
-There is a lot of type-specific code in there...
+In order to get the best possible general performance, we have rely on macros and the Clojure compiler in order to compile a lot of primitive-type-specific.
+This does have a startup performance time hit, however, in the case where the code hasn't been AOT compiled.

 ```console
 rm -rf classes